react-navigation/react-navigation.github.io/versioned_docs/version-6.x/headers.md

 ## Sharing common `options` across screens

 It is common to want to configure the header in a similar way across many screens.
 For example, your company brand color might be red and so you want the header background color to be red and tint color to be white.
 Conveniently, these are the colors we're using in our running example, and you'll notice that when you navigate to the `DetailsScreen` the colors go back to the defaults.
 Wouldn't it be awful if we had to copy the `options` header style properties from `HomeScreen` to `DetailsScreen`, and for every single screen component we use in our app?
 Thankfully, we do not.
-We can instead move the configuration up to the stack navigator under the prop `screenOptions`.
+We can instead move the configuration up to the native stack navigator under the prop `screenOptions`.

 <samp id="sharing-header-styles">sharing header styles</samp>